Arkzenir/VSLockAndKey/README.md

 ## Status

-Actively in development.
+Actively in development, and under live in-game testing.
 Gameplay logic, recipes, and config are implemented and build cleanly; **models and textures for keys/files/keyrings/key molds are placeholders** (correctly named, no art yet) pending replacement.
 Not expected to be compatible with other mods that alter vanilla locking if both are installed together.
+The keyring's own inventory dialog is newly rebuilt (right-click to open, backed by vanilla's own `InventoryGeneric`/container-slot networking rather than the equip-slot-based `IHeldBag` system that turned out not to work for a plain carried item) and hasn't completed a full in-game pass yet — see `PLANNING.md` section 11 for the story on why it changed.

 See `PLANNING.md` for the full design brief, implementation notes, and known open items.